LatentLin2512/LatentLin2512.github.io/about.markdown

 🪂 Paragliding in Dajianshan, Haining, Jiaxing, Zhejiang

+2025/02

+🧑‍🔬 Do a social practice project called "Exploring the popularization of science in digital era" in winter holiday, and I am the leader and the planner of this project.
+We deeply analyzed various topics in the field of science popularization, tried to do science popularization ourselves, and published several high-quality posts to share our thoughts.
+We won the top 3 in the final evaluation in our international campus.

+2025/03

 ## Academic experience

 🧬+AI: ongoing.
 Now it is hard for me to explain what I have done and need to finish.